-DURING WORLD WAR II, metro Detroit Michigan was quoted by President Franklin D. Roosevelt as housing the “Arsenal of Democracy” for the United States.
-At that time, 7515 Lyndon Avenue was one of the metal finishers, intimately involved in supporting the war effort.
+During World War II, President Franklin D. Roosevelt proclaimed Detroit as an integral component of the “Arsenal of Democracy” for the United States.
+At that time, 7515 Lyndon Avenue was one of the metal finishers intimately involved in supporting the war effort.
 In 1948 the plant was sold to the private sector and Chrome Electro Forming (A.K.A.
 Detroit Chrome) was born.
 From its roots the company has consistently focused on its commitment to quality.

 In 1996 the company received its first Nadcap certification in chemical processing and DCI Aerotech (a division of Detroit Chrome) began.
-Since 1996 the company has expanded its Nadcap certifications to include nondestructive testing, surface enhancement (shot peening), grinding and HVoF.
+Since that time, DCI Aerotech has expanded its Nadcap certifications to include nondestructive testing, surface enhancement (shot peening), grinding and HVoF.

 Additionally, the company retained approval from the FAA as a certified “FAA Repair Station,” making DCI Aerotech one of the few metal finishers in the country with that designation.